roytang/blog/content/post/2008/08/2008-philippine-open-block-top-16.md

   </div>
 </div>

 As usual, assembled the day before with zero playtesting.
-I've been busy for the past two weeks so was not able to think of Magic during that time period&#8230;
+I've been busy for the past two weeks so was not able to think of Magic during that time period...

 **